jedwood/optimize-mobile-bandwidth/README.md

 Once you get some good benchmarks of your existing calls, it's time to start optimizing!

 ### Fly-by of the Basics
 Google provides an [extensive guide](https://developers.google.com/speed/) on making the web faster.
 Combining minified JS and CSS files is common practice, as are carefully configured cache settings and the use of CDNs.
-You'll save a lot of overhead using those techniques, so start there if you aren't already using them.
+You'll save a lot of overhead using those techniques, so start there.

 ### Compression
 There are several issues to consider when compressing content, such as the time required to compress and uncompress.
 As with most things on the web, there is no "always right" answer.
 Since optimizing for bandwidth is our focus here, the answer is: _compress_.